DataDog/hiring-engineers/answers.md

 ### More advanced Monitoring options

-Setting up your first Datadog Monitor was fast and pretty easy.
-Now we are going one step further and configure our monitor so that it will:
+Setting up your first Datadog Monitor was easy and very fast.
+Now we are going one step further and configure our monitor even more.
+The following functionalities will be implemented:

 - Send you an **email** whenever the **monitor triggers**.
 - Create different messages based on whether the monitor is in an **Alert**, **Warning**, or **No Data state**.